 |Public||Awareness||Dynamic civil society involvement||Stronger public opinion against hate speech||Clearer agreement among governments||Less political extremism, more democracy|

-The campaign is designed to be everyone’s campaign; any organisation or individual should feel free to join and to take action whether alone or with others.
+The campaign is designed to be everyone’s campaign; any organisation or individual should feel free to join and to take action whether alone or together with others.